changhoonhahn/molino/README.md

 `C` is the covariance matrix, which can be derived from the 15,000 fiducial galaxy catalogs.
 The derivatives of `B` can be calculated using the rest of the catalogs with finite difference.

+## Attribution
+Please cite [Hahn & Villaescusa-Navarro (2020)](https://arxiv.org/abs/2012.02200) if you use the simulations in your research.

 ## Team
 - ChangHoon Hahn (Princeton)